 Tide pooling is at its best during King Tides.
 The exceptionally low tides reveal an underwater world of creatures and habitats well worth the find.
 From the regular finds like crabs, mussels, anemones, and starfish to the more rare finds of urchins and octopus, the low tides are a fascinating peek into the Monterey Bay.
 Before you go, be sure to reference a tide chart (yes, timing DOES matter since you need to go around the lowest tides) and pick one of our suggested beaches on our Tide Pooling Guide.
-Beaches like Natural Bridges, Davenport Landing, Santa Maria’s, West Cliff, and Pleasure Point are listed.
+Beaches like Natural Bridges, Davenport Landing, Santa Maria’s, West Cliff, and Pleasure Point are all listed.

 TAKE A WALK ON THE BEACH – A LONG ONE